alexkasema/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 A function that adds two integers and returns the result.
 # 11-pow.py
 A function that computes a to the power of b and return the value.
+# 12-fizzbuzz.py
+(fizzbuzz)A function that prints the numbers from 1 to 100 separated by a space.